 In the NAF Mitigation Monitoring Plan, all waste generated in the ABSL3 is considered hazardous, even after autoclaving.
 Follow the specific SOP and in-person training for red-bag waste disposal.
 Only trained personnel should operate the autoclave.
-Authorized personnel will include a biological integrator strip in each autoclave run, properly set up the trash and set the appropriate cycle.
+Authorized personnel will include a chemical indicator strip or tape in each autoclave run, properly set up the trash and set the appropriate cycle.